 Training on Fall Protection

 Training plays a critical role in helping employers protect workers from falls.
 OSHA also recommends adequate and appropriate training to be given to workers who work at heights.
-Accordingly, HAZWOPER OSHA LLC provides OSHA compliant online training, on-site in-person group training, and virtual instructor-led training for OSHA Competent Person for Fall Protection Training and the Capacitación en Protección contra Caídas de OSHA para la Construcción in Spanish.
+Accordingly, we provide OSHA-compliant online training, on-site in-person group training, and virtual instructor-led training for OSHA Competent Person for Fall Protection Training and the Capacitación en Protección contra Caídas de OSHA para la Construcción in Spanish.
 Enroll today, and make fall protection a priority for people working at heights.